ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 you already have access to the assertions.
 Sometimes your IDE may not recognize the custom assertions, but they are there.

-If you want to define a custom assertion, we suggest you to read `assertpy documentation <https://assertpy.github.io/docs.html>`_ to understand the structure which is expected for your code and also to look at the already defined assertions in
+If you want to define a custom assertion, we recommend you read `assertpy documentation <https://assertpy.github.io/docs.html>`_ to understand the structure which is expected for your code and also to look at the already defined assertions in